 Example Operations Manager Job Description (2022)

-Free operations manager job description template.
+Free operations manager job description.
 An operations manager oversees two key areas and duties.
 The first being the high-level HR duties.
 For example, the oversight of attracting high caliber talent and setting training standards during the hiring process.
 The second duty is to oversee the organizational processes and improve both the quality of work and the work environment of a company.

 An operations manager or business operations manager works closely with the human resource team and management team.
 To decipher how daily operations are performing and performed within the organization.
 The manager may oversee each functional area and operation within the business to determine its strengths and weaknesses.
 Then speak to or report to each manager or executive regarding the improvements that can be made to the essential functions.